GarrettHaley/CS373-Final/index.md

 <img src="invitecode1.PNG" alt="hi51" class="inline"/>

 In inviteapi.min.js, the following code was found which listed a group of functions which could be run from the console.
 The "makeInviteCode" function seemed interesting, so I gave it a try in the conosle.
 Here was the response:

 <img src="invitecode2.PNG" alt="hi51" class="inline"/>

-Within the response above, the data section was encrypted with ROT13, so I looked up a ROT13 decoder and put in the ciphertext.
+Within the response above, the data section was encrypted with ROT13 which can be seen in the object returned in the response below:

+<img src="invitecode3.PNG" alt="hi51" class="inline"/>

+I looked up a ROT13 decoder and put in the ciphertext.
 The plaintext response can be seen below:

-<img src="invitecode3.PNG" alt="hi51" class="inline"/>
+<img src="Invitecode4.PNG" alt="hi51" class="inline"/>

 I then created a POST request and received the following code with was encoded with base64:

-<img src="Invitecode4.PNG" alt="hi51" class="inline"/>

 <img src="Invitecode5.PNG" alt="hi51" class="inline"/>

+Here is the invite code to create an account!

 <img src="invitecode6.PNG" alt="hi51" class="inline"/>

 ### Challenge 1: Reversing Snake [10 pts]